Tetratrichobothrius flavicaudis

 Tetratrichobothrius flavicaudis, or the European yellow-tailed scorpion, is a small black scorpion with yellow-brown legs and tail (metasoma).
 Adults measure about 35–45 mm long.
 It has relatively large, strong claws (pedipalps) and a short, thin tail.
-It is native to Southern Europe and Northwest Africa, but an introduced population exists in the United Kingdom.
+It is native to Southern Europe and Northwest Africa, but there is an introduced population in the United Kingdom.

 Distribution

 The native range of Tetratrichobothrius flavicaudis extends through Northwest Africa and Southern Europe, but it has also been accidentally introduced into the United Kingdom at Sheerness Dockyard on the Isle of Sheppey, Kent, and parts of east London.
 The introduction is thought to have taken place in the early 19th century via a shipment of Italian masonry.
 The resulting colony, numbering 10,000 to 15,000 individuals in 2013, is the northernmost population of scorpions outside the Americas.

 Habitat

 In warm temperate climates, this species can be found in built-up areas.
 In the UK, the scorpion occupies cracks and holes in walls where the mortar pointing has crumbled away.